 Take photos of Glittery Areas to See A Story Memory

 You will get a camera at a certain point and will now be able to take a picture of these glittery spots.
 When you do another short scene will play explaining a little bit more about these characters and their stories.
 It is an interesting way to advance gameplay and have cut scenes happen.

-The Memory Place is a neat way to deal with collectibles
+The Memory Place is a Clever way to deal with Collectibles

 As you collect items from the game, they will appear in a place called the memory place you can access at your save point.
 This is a neat way to visually see your collectibles and be able to re-read them.
 The story is told through many of these items, so it’s worthwhile having several visits.

 There is no Inventory, but the items instead appear in a polaroid beside the location when you have picked them up.
 If you don’t have them yet, the polaroid appears empty.
 This is a GREAT way to deal with VR inventory.
 I have the door key, simply show it to me at the door, no menu required.
 Works great.